SecretFox/PhotoMode/README.md

 ### Chat Commands
 Most of these can be accessed through the command window or mod icon
 Don't forget the quotes (unless using true/false value)
+* `/option PhotoMode_DragCamera true/false` [default true], Turn camera by left/right clicking and dragging the mouse cursor.
+Set false to instead turn towards the direction gradually.
 * `/option PhotoMode_Invert true/false` Inverts mouse click behaviors
 * `/option PhotoMode_Enabled true/false` to enter photomode, same as clicking the icon
 * `/option PhotoMode_Follow "target/random/playerName"`, can also be accessed from the command window
 * `/option PhotoMode_GetPos true` prints character or camera position
 * `/option PhotoMode_Goto "x,y,z" or "x,z" or x1,y1,z1,x2,y2,z2` - Teleports camera to a location (if using the 6 numbers format latter 3 specify the look position)
 * `/option PhotoMode_Orbit "target/random/playerName/self/current"`, can also be accessed from the command window
+* `/option PhotoMode_Lock "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Vanity "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Window true/false` Shows/Hides command window.
 Same as right clicking the icon
 * `/option PhotoMode_Emote "all/playername/target,EmoteName"` Plays client sided emote, for list of emotes see [here](https://github.com/super-jenius/Untold/blob/master/fox/Animation.xml)
 * `/option PhotoMode_StoreEmote1-10 "emoteString"` Stores emote string for PhotoMode_Emote command.
 Stored emote can be called in PhotoMode by pressing Select Team Member 1-10 keybinds